What’s in this article

 Sick Leave

-The sick leave pay in Hong Kong is generous and may take up to 24 days in the first year and 48 days in the second year after the two parties sign the employment contract.
+Sick leave pay in Hong Kong is generous.
+They allow up to 24 days in the first year.
+After that, they allow up to 48 days in the second year after signing the employment contract.
 The unused sick leave can be up to a maximum of 120 days.
 The payment for sick leave is deducted by 20% of the total daily salary.

 Work Permits and Visas

-If you are an employer who is planning on hiring a non-Hong Kong worker, then you should know that all assignees to Hong Kong will require a work permit.
-Besides, the process of obtaining the work permit will take from four to eight weeks for one to get the final work visa.
+If hiring a non-Hong Kong worker, know that all assignees to Hong Kong require a work permit.
+Additionally, the process of obtaining a work permit takes four to eight weeks to receive the final work visa.
 The other vital point to note is that only legally married spouses can accompany an employee with a work permit to Hong Kong.
 However, life partners cannot qualify to accompany the assignee.

 Tax Payment